From the Nash--Kuiper Theorem of Isometric Embeddings to the Euler Equations for Steady Fluid Motions: Analogues, Examples, and Extensions: Geometric Preliminaries

 When $M$ is simply-connected, the Gauss--Codazzi equations are also sufficient for the existence of isometric embeddings for $\dim M =2$.
-This is known as the {\em fundamental theorem of surface theory}; its proof for lower regularity cases is given by S. Mardare (\cite{ma1, ma2, ma3}).
+This is known as the {\em fundamental theorem of surface theory}; its proof in the case of lower regularity is given by S. Mardare (\cite{ma1, ma2, ma3}).